stefonarch/LXQt-Wayland-files/README.md

 #### Features

-* taskbar/dock (close on middleclick, toggle maximize on click)
+* taskbar/dock (close on middleclick, toggle maximize on click, minimize on right click)
 * launchers
 * brightness and speakers
 * clock

-Note: for `startlxqthyprland` change  position to "top".

 ### Waybar